trendwerk/fixed-navigation/README.md

 | `speed` | `0.2s` | No | Speed of the transition when showing the fixed element

 ## Fixed navigation + [Toggle navigation](https://github.com/trendwerk/toggle-navigation)
 Using these repositories together creates a few conflicts.
-This assumes you're using this repository to create a fixed header and use `toggle-navigation` on the same header.
+This assumes you're using this repository to create a fixed header and are using `toggle-navigation` on the same header.
 Below you'll find a few tips on how to deal with these conflicts.

 | Problem | Description | Solution |
 | :--- | :--- | :--- | :--- |